 Step 7: Embrace Failure as an Opportunity for Growth

-Embrace failure as an opportunity for growth and learning.
-Recognize that setbacks and challenges are a natural part of the process and view them as opportunities to develop resilience and problem-solving skills.
+Treat failure as a learning moment.
+Recognize that setbacks are natural and view them as chances to develop resilience and problem‑solving skills.

 Step 8: Practice Gratitude